Unleash the Beast Series

 Major events offered competition in different formats, bonus bulls, and more prize money.
-These major events were broadcast on CBS Sports Network and CBS Sports.
 The PBR did not visit New York City or Los Angeles in 2021 because of COVID-19 restrictions in said locations, and the Iron Cowboy event took place at Dickies Arena in Fort Worth, Texas, that year in the summer instead of its usual run in the winter.
+The Iron Cowboy was discontinued in the United States after 2021.
 The UTB series returned to Madison Square Garden in New York City and Crypto.com Arena (formerly Staples Center) in Los Angeles in 2022.
-Since said year, neither Cheyenne or Nashville are stops on the UTB schedule.
+Since said year, neither Cheyenne or Nashville are events on the UTB schedule.
+Nashville is now a stop on the PBR Team Series schedule.
+In 2022 and 2023, Cheyenne was also a Team Series event, but in 2024, the Last Cowboy Standing returned to Cheyenne; only now as a stop on the PBR's lower-level Challenger Series.
+Since 2025, the Last Cowboy Standing has been held at Canvas Stadium in Fort Collins, Colorado.

+After a two-year hiatus, Majors returned to the Premier Series in 2024.
+These events included the Monster Energy Buck Off at the Garden in New York, New York; the Wrangler Long Live Cowboys Classic in Sacramento, California; and the Ty Murray Invitational in Albuquerque, New Mexico.
+As of 2025, these events remain on the UTB schedule.
+However, the Majors concept has since been discontinued again.